souvik-databricks/databricks-ai-bridge/integrations/openai/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

-Thank you for using Databricks LangChain!
+Thank you for using Databricks OpenAI!